May 30, 2023 · fp, haskell and language

 fib n = fib (n-1) + fib (n-2)

 The collection of such mathematical objects is called the semantic domain.
-Broadly speaking, denotational semantics is concerned with finding domains that represent what programs do.
+Broadly speaking, denotational semantics is concerned with finding domains that represent what programs do; it aims to provide a mathematical foundation for understanding program behavior.

 > 10 `div` 2